 ASC-certified entities shall only sell their product carrying the ASC Logo if a Logo Licence Agreement (LLA) has been signed.
+It should be noted that obtaining certification does not automatically guarantee the granting of a logo licence agreement.
 On behalf of the ASC, the Marine Stewardship Council (MSC) Licensing Team will issue logo license agreements and approve logo use on products.
 For more information see: ASC Logo.
 Unauthorised logo display is prohibited and will be treated as a trademark infringement.